Bixilon/Minosoft/doc/contributing/Development.md

 1. Clone the repository
 2. Start implementing features
 3. Once you have something (minimal) to show, open a draft merge request (Start title with `WIP`) and write (short or long) what you have and want to implement (consider looking at other PRs)
-3. Test fix all bugs (or discuss about them)
+3. Test fix all bugs (or discuss them)
 4. Let other people test
 6. Mark PR as ready
 7. Wait for merge